Betaserk Long, 48 mg 56 pcs.

 Overdose

-There is no information on overdose of Betaserk® Long.
+There is no information on overdose of Betaserc® Long.

 Symptoms

-A few cases of betahistine overdose are known.
-Some patients have experienced mild to moderate symptoms (nausea, drowsiness, abdominal pain) after taking betahistine at doses up to 640 mg.
-More serious complications (seizures, cardiopulmonary complications) have been observed when deliberately taking higher doses of betahistine, especially in combination with an overdose of other medications.
+There are several known cases of betahistine overdose.
+Some patients have experienced mild to moderate symptoms (nausea, drowsiness, abdominal pain) after taking betahistine in doses up to 640 mg.
+More serious complications (convulsions, cardiopulmonary complications) have been observed with deliberate use of increased doses of betahistine, especially in combination with overdose of other drugs.

 Treatment